blex-max/tickpy/README.md

 ```
 pip install tickpy
 ```
-or however is appropriate for your needs.
+or however is most appropriate for your needs.

 From source or a github release:
 ```